 di Rosa is grateful to have received an Emergency CAP (Collections Assessment for Preservation Program) grant to facilitate a master preservation plan to upgrade the facilities, ensuring ongoing preservation and stewardship of the collection.

 Since the beginning of 2018, di Rosa has undergone an immense project of conserving the collection that was affected by the October 2017 wildfires in Northern California.
 We are excited to have contracted SF Art Conservation to conserve all the artworks affected including those in the Residence Gallery and administrative offices, and the outdoor sculpture.
 This project is expected to continue throughout 2018.
 We invite you to follow our progress as our collection receives treatment.

-Updates are provided by Collection Manager/Registrar Robin Bernhard
+Updates are provided by Exhibitions and Collections Manager Robin Bernhard.

 For part 2 of Be Not Still: Living in Uncertain Times, artist Lexa Walsh was invited to organize and curate an installation of work from di Rosa’s permanent collection in Gallery 1.
 Our curatorial team worked with her for many months on developing the checklist for the exhibition exploring the concept of assembly.
 She was interested in displaying an array of large scale figurative sculptures for her project that would be installed in unconventional groupings evoking riots and protests.
 Many of the selected objects for this rotation needed conservation treatments, so we worked closely with our colleagues at SF Art Conservation and Atthowe Fine Arts Services to coordinate the transportation of works to and from the conservation studio.
 Lexa’s extensive checklist (approximately 100 objects!) included many significant works from the permanent collection that have rarely or never been seen and were transformed during their treatments, including Robert Arneson’s painted bronze sculpture, Torso, (1964).